SrihariniRajasekaran/EISTUDY/README.md

     #### ii) Factory Pattern:
     Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
    ##### Example:Tranpertation mode
- ### 2.STRUCTURAL DESIGN PATTERN:These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
+ ### 2.STRUCTURAL DESIGN PATTERN:
+ These patterns explain how to assemble objects and classes into larger structures while keeping these structures flexible and efficient.
  Two use cases to demonstrate two creational design pattern.
  #### i)Adapter Pattern:
  Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.